lhotse-speech/lhotse/README.md

 - `READTHEDOCS` is internally used for documentation builds.
 - `LHOTSE_MSC_OVERRIDE_PROTOCOLS` - when set, it will override your input protocols before feeding to MSCIOBackend.
 Useful when you don't want to change your existing url format but want to use MSCIOBackend.
 For example, if you have `s3://s3-bucket/path/to/my/object` and `gs://gs-bucket/path/to/my/object`, you can set `LHOTSE_MSC_OVERRIDE_PROTOCOLS=s3,gs` to override the urls to `msc://s3-bucket/path/to/my/object` and `msc://gs-bucket/path/to/my/object`.
 - `LHOTSE_MSC_PROFILE` - when set, it will override the your bucket name before feeding to MSCIOBackend.
 Useful when your msc profile is not the same as your bucket name.
 For example, if you have `s3://s3-bucket/path/to/my/object`, you can set `LHOTSE_MSC_OVERRIDE_PROTOCOLS=s3` and `LHOTSE_MSC_PROFILE=msc-s3-profile` to override the url to `msc://msc-s3-profile/path/to/my/object`.
+- `LHOTSE_MSC_BACKEND_FORCED` - when set to `True`, forces Lhotse to use MSCIOBackend for all URLs.
+Use with caution as functionality may break if MSC does not support the provided URL format.

 ### Optional dependencies